btfs2/studious-spork/README.md

 	* If you have a local gradle install you can use `gradle` instead of `gradlew`
 1. Load into your prefered IDE and start programming

-## Running and bundling

-Note that none of these will sync to Github to avoid polluting the Repo.

-### Running

-To run the current version do the following
+## Run the app
+This project runs on Windows and UNIX systems.
+To run,

-1. Open to the directory of this repo, i.e. the one with the README in it, in a terminal
+1. Open the repo's root dir in (i.e. the one with the README in it) in a terminal
-2. In your terminal type `gradlew run`
-3. Watch the magic of gradle do it's thing
-4. Close the window open the config and put in your darksky key; In a user ready distro this will be included
+1. Type `./gradlew run`
+1. Open the `config.json`and add your darksky key to the file.
+You can obtain a darksky key at `https://darksky.net/`.
+Note: this step can be avoided for production versions.

-## Building
+## Build the code

 To build and bundle the project please do the following

-1. Open to the directory of this repo, i.e. the one with the README in it, in a terminal
+1. Open the repo's root dir in (i.e. the one with the README in it) in a terminal
-2. In your terminal type `gradlew build`
-3. Watch the magic of gradle do it's thing
+1. Type `./gradlew build`
-4. Bundled distributions are now avaliable in `./build/distributions/`, and the jar in `./build/libs`
+1. Bundled distributions are now avaliable in `./build/distributions/`, and the jar in `./build/libs`

 ## FatJar

 To build single fatjar containing all dependencies

-1. Open to the directory of this repo, i.e. the one with the README in it, in a terminal
+1. Open the repo's root dir in (i.e. the one with the README in it) in a terminal
-2. In your terminal type `gradlew fatJar`
-3. Watch the magic of gradle do it's thing
+1. Type `./gradlew fatJar`
-4. The fatJar in `./build/libs`
+1. The fatJar will be in `./build/libs`

 ## Libraries and Tools used